xinzhel/learn-nlp-by-code/cmd_interface.md

 # AllenNLP: how to use config file explicitly via simple, customized python script?

 In order to use config file explicitly via customized python script, I wanna solve the following two questions:

 1. How `AllenNLP` commands and subcommands work (i.e., `allennlp train ...` for training)?

 2. How the json config file is parsed?

+## Background
+`allennlp` uses a json file to construct the objects.

 ## How `AllenNLP` commands and subcommands work?
 Here, I use `allennlp train` command as example.